 8. Johannesburg, South Africa

-If beauty is in the eye of the beholder, then Johannesburg in South Africa could be the most beautiful city in Africa in 2022.
+If beauty is in the eye of the beholder, then Johannesburg in South Africa could be the most beautiful city in Africa.
 While still retaining its roots in South African culture, it thrives as a modern, prosperous metropolis.